ssvassiliev/Summer_School_General/_episodes/09-planning.md

 ## Load Distribution

-Generally speaking the goal is to distribute the work across the available resources (processors) as evenly as possible, as this will result in the shortest amount of time and avoids some resources being left unused.
+Generally speaking, the goal is to distribute the work across the available resources (processors) as evenly as possible, as this will result in the shortest amount of time and avoids some resources being left unused.

-#### Ideal Load: all tasks have same size
+#### Ideal Load: all tasks have the same size
 An ideal load distribution might look like this:

 ![Ideal Load](../fig/planning/ideal_load_distribution.png)

 ---

-#### Unbalanced Load: size of tasks differs
+#### Unbalanced Load: the size of tasks differs
 Whereas if the tasks that are distributed have varying length, the program needs to wait for the slowest task to finish.
-Such situations are even worse in cases where a parallel execution is followed by a synchronization step, before proceeding to the next iteration of a larger-scope loop (e.g. next time-step, generation).
+Such situations are even worse in cases where parallel execution is followed by a synchronization step, before proceeding to the next iteration of a larger-scope loop (e.g. next time-step, generation).